vuder/AzureCostAnomalyDetector/README.md

     For Mac OS use [EnvPane](https://github.com/hschmidt/EnvPane)

-1. No changes in code of the function are needed - DefaultAzureCredential class will take care to find available authorization mechanism and it will work with both Managed Identity and connect using App Registration using the environment variables
+1. No changes in code of the function are needed - DefaultAzureCredential class will take care to find available authorization mechanism and it will work with both Managed Identity and connect with App Registration using the environment variables

 ## Use Azure Configuration and KeyVault service in Azure functions